-- 6.37 6.34 This policy allows an assessment to be made of the acceptability of developing housing on both windfall sites and sites where an application has been made for the renewal of a previously granted planning permission. - 6.38 6.35 New sites should meet UDP objectives in relation to sustainability and the re-use of previously developed land.
-As a key requirement of sustainable development is to reduce the need to travel it is important that new developments offer good access to public transport a range of basic services.
-Applicants will need to demonstrate how the proposed development meets the criteria set out in this policy. are accessible to both public transport and a range of basic services.
-The requirements of this policy on these matters are set out below. - 6.39 6.36 Applicants wishing to develop a windfall greenfield site should be able to demonstrate not only that the development meets the requirements of this policy but also that current housing requirements are unlikely to be met by previously developed sites and the re use of existing buildings. aware that a key objective of the Plan is to maximise the amount of development on previously developed land.
+- 6.34 This policy allows an assessment to be made of the acceptability of developing housing on both windfall sites and sites where an application has been made for the renewal of a previously granted planning permission. - 6.35 New sites should meet UDP objectives in relation to sustainability and the reuse of previously developed land.
+As a key requirement of sustainable development is to reduce the need to travel it is important that new developments are accessible to both public transport and a range of basic services.
+The requirements of this policy on these matters are set out below. - 6.36 Applicants wishing to develop a windfall greenfield site should be aware that a key objective of the Plan is to maximise the amount of development on previously developed land. - 6.37 Should monitoring procedures indicate a shortfall in the amount of previously developed land available for development, the Council's priority will be to consider bringing forward previously developed Phase 2 housing allocations before greenfield windfall sites.
+Only where there is insufficient Phase 2 previously developed land to meet requirements will the Council consider bringing forward greenfield Phase 2 housing allocations. - 6.38 The exception to the above will be where allocated previously developed or greenfield sites perform so poorly in relation to the criteria set out in paragraphs 6.17 and 6.18 that their development is precluded before a particular greenfield windfall site. - 6.39 In considering accessibility to public transport and proximity to basic services as referred to in criteria (a) and (b) above, as a guideline, the Council will require that: - a. small developments (less than ten dwellings) should have at least basic public transport accessibility, and be within 400m of at least one basic service such as a supermarket, post office or doctor's surgery; - medium sized developments (10 to 29 dwellings) should have at least satisfactory public transport accessibility, and be within 400m of at least two basic services; - c. large developments (30 dwellings and over) should have at least good public transport accessibility, and be within 400m of at least two basic

-- 6.37 Should monitoring procedures indicate a shortfall in the amount of previously developed land available for development, the Council's priority will be to consider bringing forward previously developed Phase 2 housing allocations before greenfield windfall sites.
-Only where there is insufficient Phase 2 previously developed land to meet requirements will the Council consider bringing forward greenfield Phase 2 housing allocations. - 6.38 The exception to the above will be where allocated previously developed or greenfield sites perform so poorly in relation to the criteria set out in paragraph's 6.16 and 6.17 that their development is precluded before a particular greenfield windfall site. - 6.40 6.39 In considering accessibility to public transport and proximity to basic services as referred to above, the Council will require, wherever possible, that: - i. small developments (less than ten dwellings) should have at least basic public transport accessibility, and be within 400m of at least one basic service such as a supermarket, post office or doctor's surgery; - ii. medium sized developments (10 to 29 dwellings) should have at least satisfactory public transport accessibility, and be within 400m of at least two basic services; - iii. large developments (30 dwellings and over) should have at least good public transport accessibility, and be within 400m of at least two basic services. - 6.41 6.40 Government planning guidance and the policies expressed in the UDP promote a new approach to housing development.
+- 6.40 Government planning guidance and the policies expressed in the UDP promote a new approach to housing development.
 Some outstanding planning permissions may not be consistent with this approach.
 The fact that a site has previously been granted permission does not necessarily mean that this will be renewed.
-In considering the renewal of a permission, particular attention will be paid to whether or not the proposed development now meets the relevant criteria. - 6.42 6.41 In some cases this will mean that an existing permission is not renewed, or that an application must be revised to take into account new policy requirements.
+In considering the renewal of a permission, particular attention will be paid to whether or not the proposed development now meets the relevant criteria. - 6.41 In some cases this will mean that an existing permission is not renewed, or that an application must be revised to take into account new policy requirements.